AlbinFranzen/AlbinFranzen.github.io/My_Portfolio.md

 title: My Portfolio
 ---

 Hello and welcome to my machine learning portfolio where I get to showcase my knowledge in the field!
 I have created this portfolio to compile my machine learning projects and career in a comprehensible format.
-Click the links below to traverse through this website.
+Click the links below to traverse through the website.

 - [Learn more about me](index.md)